coderefinery/train-the-trainer/content/lesson-template.md

  - You can write Markdown (I know it's an extension and a flavor of ...) and we really like and use MyST parser
  - It's fine if you use some other static site generator or git-based lesson method.

-## Contributing to existing CodeRefinery lessons

-> Mention here about the ideal process: Issue, discussion, PR
-> Also mention about letting us know when you create your own lessons based on CR materials and ways of contributing back

 :::{exercise}